abuob/abuob.github.io/content/blog/2024-12-17-complexities-of-progress-stepper.md

 The primary motivation of such a configuration is really to decouple implementation from "declaration of intent".
 This allows for much easier refactoring and implementation of new requirements.

+You might wonder, why do we have some "onEnter/onLeave"-hooks directly on the configuration?
+Why not let the steps themselves handle whatever they need?
+When transitioning between the steps, we need to be able to give some temporal guarantees.
+For example, when we go from 'step-A' to 'step-B', 'onLeave' of 'step-A' must be finished before 'onEnter' of 'step-B' is started, as there might be a data-dependency. 'step-B' however should in no way be aware of 'step-A', hence, if we want to keep the steps independent, we need to find an abstraction which gives us these guarantees.

 The configuration above is relatively simple - and fairly close to an early iteration I've once worked on.
-It does have a few shortcomings though.
 A few considerations:

+-   As per the above, the onEnter/onLeave operations have to be called in the correct order; they need to appropriately wait for each other as there might be a data-dependency.
 -   When going from 'step-A' to 'step-B', it could be a UX requirement that we show a transparent spinner on top of 'step-A', and only ever transition to 'step-B' when that step is entirely ready.
 Meaning: When we move away from 'step-A', we call 'onLeave', then we call 'onEnter' of 'step-B', and only once that is complete, we actually transition.
--   The onEnter/onLeave operations have to be called in the correct order; they need to appropriately wait for each other as there might be a data-dependency.
 -   During 'onEnter' of 'step-B', it could become clear that 'step-B' isn't actually needed.
 If we need to support this case, we need to recursively trigger the 'onEnter' of the next step.
-We likely need to invoke the "isShown"-method multiple times in order to account for this.
+We likely need to check for "isShown" multiple times to account for this scenario.
 -   It might be useful to have a "onSkip"-hook for a step.
 Meaning: If "isShown" says that the step isn't needed, we might still want to trigger some step-specific calls which might be required regardless (the step not being shown is just a UI-thing, after all).
     This can help keeping a step "atomic", meaning, we don't have to take care of doing some calls elsewhere, which helps with keeping the steps composable.
+    It will, however, increase complexity by quite a bit if we want to have temporal guarantees in which order these hooks are executed.
 -   The stepper needs to start somewhere.
 Usually the first visible step - but maybe for some requirement, someone wants to start at the second step, for whatever reason.
     Browser-history obviously won't lead back to the first step but the user might still be able to navigate to that step via UI-interaction.